shashank51087/shashank51087/README.md

-**SRE engineer with a knack for Automation and a proven track record in System Admin, SRE & Kubernetes Admin (Deployment, Configuration, Support, Testing, Maintenance and User Administration)**
+**SRE engineer with a knack for Automation and a proven track record in System Admin & Kubernetes Admin (Deployment, Configuration, Support, Testing, Maintenance and User Administration)**

 - 👋 Hi, I’m Shashank Khanduja